Special Education Dispute Resolution

 A due process hearing is an administrative law proceeding held before an impartial IHO.
 The parent(s) and the school have the opportunity to present witnesses and other evidence.
 At the conclusion of the hearing, the IHO considers all of the information and issues a written decision.
 A due process hearing can be requested by the student’s parent(s), a student of legal age, or the school.
 Due process hearings can resolve disagreements involving a number of topics, including: the student’s identification or eligibility as a student with a disability; the appropriateness of the educational evaluation, level of services, or placement; anything else related to the provision of FAPE; reimbursement for services obtained by the parent(s); or student discipline concerns, such as manifestation determinations or disciplinary changes of placement.

 For a quick overview of special education dispute resolution processes, click here.
-While this guide describes the various dispute resolution processes under federal law, specifics on Indiana’s formal dispute resolution processes are featured below.
+For parent guides to dispute resolution options, click here.
+While these guides describe the various dispute resolution processes under federal law, specifics on Indiana’s formal dispute resolution processes are featured below.

 For more information on each dispute resolution process, please visit the following: